Istiqlal Party: Post-independence tensions 1956–1959

 Between 1947 and 1956, the Istiqlal went through a period of significant expansion.
-In 1944, party membership was estimated at around three thousand later expanding to ten thousand in 1947 and after 1952, one hundred thousand.
+In 1944, party membership was estimated at three thousand later expanding to ten thousand in 1947 and after 1952, one hundred thousand.
 In the 50s, it eventually reached two hundred and fifty thousand members and by the early months of Moroccan independence, it reached 1.6 million members.
+According to the scholar Douglas Ashford, the Istiqlal had between 1.6 and 2 million members in the late 1950s with approximately 250,000 being "active" and "well-informed".
+The Istiqlal were such a powerful and popular force that in the 1950s, they were often referred to simply as "the party" (الحزب).
+At this time, 90% of Moroccans either were members of the Istiqlal or sympathised with it.
 After independence, al-Fassi was appointed secretary-general and later president for life of the Istiqlal.
-By 1956, two factions emerged within the Istiqlal: a left wing and right wing.
-In order to maintain its wavering dominance, the early Istiqlal-dominated government engaged in political repression which led to the anti-Istiqlal Rif Revolt.
-After the revolt, tensions began to grow in Moroccan society with much of the Moroccan population suffering from poverty and many opposing the continued presence of American military bases.
-This widened the gap between the two wings within the Istiqlal Party.